EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Check EVR balance - `async getEVRBalance()`
-Get the EVR balance in the registry account.
+Gets the EVR balance in the registry account.

 ### Response format
 Returns the available EVR amount as a `string`.